 Empty and spread the compost pile to protect tender perennial plants and add a layer of nutrient and weed prevention over the beds.
 Any compost that was not finished goes back into the pile along with the leaves and debris you raked up.
 Cleaning up garden vegetable beds will allow you to till in some of the compost and begin to amend them for spring.

 The perennial garden can be raked, weeded and cut back in most zones.
-Zones below United States Department of Agriculture 7 can leave the debris as protective cover for tender perennials.
+Zones below USDA plant hardiness zone 7 can leave the debris as protective cover for tender perennials.
 All other areas will benefit from fall clean up, both visually and as a time saver in spring.
 Cleaning up garden perennials allows you to catalogue your plants as you make plans for ordering and acquiring new items.

 Cleaning Gardens Schedule